-Alba 11 SPV is a cash securitisation of lease receivables extended to mainly small and medium-sized enterprises (SMEs) and individual entrepreneurs located in Italy.
+Alba 12 SPV is a static cash securitisation of lease receivables granted by Alba Leasing SpA (Alba, NR/NR)] to individual entrepreneurs and small and medium-sized enterprises (SMEs) in Italy.
 Our quantitative, structural and legal analysis of this transaction supports the ratings that we have assigned.